 For many, the first race will seem a bit scary.
 Don’t worry!
 Ask one of the other Minnow parents or sailors to explain the courses, flags and starting/finishing procedures if you’d like a helping hand.
 Pick a day when it’s not forecast to blow too hard, and perhaps set a goal of at least getting through the start-line and up the first leg.

-With Blairgowrie being the biggest Minnow club in Australia, you’re in the right spot for buying one.
-There are three main avenues for buying a second hand Minnow.
-Firstly, look at the noticeboards at Blairgowrie and Sorrento.
+With Sorrento and Blairgowrie being the biggest Minnow clubs in Australia, you’re in the right spot for buying one.
+There are 3 main avenues for buying a second hand Minnow.
+Firstly, look at the notice boards at Blairgowrie and Sorrento.
 Next, go to the Minnow class website at www.minnow.org.au – where there is a ‘for sale’ section.
-Finally, there is always the Trading Post.

 Second hand boats suitable for starting out training typically start at around $800.
 For a top racing boat , the prices come in at around $3,500.
 You can of course get a brand new one, with them being built by several professional boat-builders – or they can be built at home.
 Most of the earlier Minnows are made of plywood, although many newer ones can be bought with fibreglass hulls.
 Minnows retain their value well, and many people find themselves ‘trading up’ after their kids have completed their first year or two in the class.

 There is a very active Minnow class association in Victoria.
 Highlights of the year include the National championship – which Blairgowrie last hosted in March 2021.